 Rather than relying on depth or realism, 2D animation focuses on storytelling.
 It uses expressive motion, color, and timing to turn abstract ideas into something viewers can feel and understand.
 That makes it perfect for explainer videos, software tutorials, healthcare education, and training content.

 In other words, it’s one of the simplest ways to turn complex information into something people actually enjoy watching.
+After the animation is created, post production plays a crucial role in finalizing the project by compositing and combining all elements before release.

 Data from Wistia shows that videos under two minutes long often animated explainers see the highest completion rates and audience retention.
 This is why 2D animation continues to thrive in business communication and digital marketing.